BioMecLabUnicz/RIVA/RIVA/insilico_data_1565node_ecoli/readme.txt

 ./insilico_data_1565node_ecoli

-includes the MATLAB files for generating the results presented in the paper, for Figs. 2.
+includes the MATLAB files for generating the results presented in the paper, for Fig. 2.

 .
 Data_results_fig2: folder containing the data and the simulation results to be included in /insilico_data_1565node_ecoli.